Lawn Mower Oil Change Made Easy: Get the Most out of Your Mower

 Make sure that the oil level falls between the two marks on the dipstick that indicate the minimum and maximum oil levels.
 You should also inspect the color and clarity of the oil.
 Your oil is good to go if it shows clear and has an amber color; if your oil is burnt or has debris in it, it’s time for a change.

 It’s also possible that your oil could be clean but low.
-In this case, add oil with identical viscosity into your engine.
+In this case, add engine oil with identical viscosity into your engine.
 Oils with different viscosity will not mix properly and can cause poor performance.

 Time for a Change